Go Back

 • 8 oz spaghetti noodles

-• 1/2 lb lean ground beef (I like to use hormone and antibiotic free)
+• 1/2 lb lean ground beef (free of hormones and antibiotic or organic)

 • 1 egg, beaten